go-fed/activity/README.md

 ## Status

-There is no stable version of this library (yet).
+Version 0.1.0 of this library is ready for use.

+There is not an implementation report available... yet!

 See each subdirectory for its own README for further elaboration.

-### Core ActivityPub Libraries

-* `vocab` - ActivityStreams Vocabulary: Functional and tested
-* `streams` - ActivityStreams Convenience Library: Functional and tested
-* `pub` - ActivityPub: Under development and testing
+The recommended reading order is `vocab`, `streams`, and then `pub`.
+Others are optional.

+## How well tested are these libraries?

+I took great care to add numerous tests using examples directly from specifications, official test repositories, and my own end-to-end tests.

+## Who is using this library currently?

+No one.
+Please let me know if you are using it!

+## How do I use these libraries?

+Please see each subdirectory for its own README for further elaboration.
+The recommended reading order is `vocab`, `streams`, and then `pub`.
+Others are optional.

+Passing familiarity with ActivityStreams and ActivityPub is recommended.

-### Supplemental Libraries
+## Other Libraries

 * `tools` - Code generation wizardry and ActivityPub-spec-as-data.
 * `deliverer` - Provides an asynchronous `Deliverer` for use with the `pub` lib

-## How To Use This Library

-This section will be fleshed out once the library is approaching its first stable release.

 ## FAQ

 *Why does compilation take so long?*

 The `vocab` and `streams` packages are code generated on order of hundreds of thousands to a million lines long.
-Use `go install` or `go build -i` to cache the build artifacts and do incremental builds.
+If using Go 1.9 or before, use `go install` or `go build -i` to cache the build artifacts and do incremental builds.

 ## Useful References